aarjae/aarjae.github.io/about.md

 layout: about
 ---

-<h1 style = "text-align : center"> Hey there buddy </h1>
+<h1 style = "text-align : center"> Hey </h1>
-I am Raaj, just a regular techie who loves to talk about tech all day long!.
-I mostly spend time tweaking my Linux desktop, writing some Javascript and Python and watching tech reviews.
-This blog will mostly be for the open source projects I work on, a few blog posts on how I get through on life and a few pictures I think are worth sharing :).

-For now that's all I have to say, so grab yourself a cup of coffee and lets go on a roller coaster ride.
+Hi I am Raaj.
+So I spend all day writing software and talking about tech.
+I love Python and recently just fell in love with Javascript.
+Node.JS blows my mind away.
+This blog is about my journey as a programmer, where I document new things I learn and also my thoughts on the industry.